 Web Vitals: This graph displays the P75 threshold of First Paint, First Contentful Paint, Largest Contentful Paint, and First Input Delay over time.
 This view helps you understand how the web vitals associated with the transaction are performing over time.

-On initial load, the table displays the slowest occurrences of the transaction along with the Event ID, User, Transaction Duration, and Timestamp of the event.
+On initial load, the table displays slow occurrences of the transaction along with the Event ID, User, Operations Breakdown, Total Transaction Duration, and Timestamp of the event.
 Click on the Event ID to open the event detail or the Trace ID to view the full trace.
 Other sets of transactions you can browse through are below.

 - Fastest Transactions

 - Recent Transactions

 The table also updates dynamically if you change any of the selections in the global header or when you drill in on a latency segment (applicable when viewing the Latency Histogram).